Factor (FCTR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Factor Historical Price

-According to the latest data gathered on Factor live price page, the current price of Factor is 0.054926USD.
-The circulating supply of Factor(FCTR) is 15.00M FCTR , giving it a market capitalization of $823.75K.
+According to the latest data gathered on Factor live price page, the current price of Factor is 0.054536USD.
+The circulating supply of Factor(FCTR) is 15.00M FCTR , giving it a market capitalization of $819.27K.

 The Factor Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FCTR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.